Frequently Asked Questions

 If you have dense breasts and would like an ultrasound, but your doctor will not order it, you can look into private facilities in your province that offer ultrasound without a doctor’s requisition.

-BC Residents: There are imaging facilities that provide handheld ultrasound without a requisition.
-If you have or do not have a requisition, screening ultrasound is an out of pocket expense in BC (around $300).
+BC Residents: UPDATE January 2019 Screening ultrasound for women with dense breasts is now covered by MSP if your doctor is prepared to give you an ultrasound.
+If not, there are imaging facilities that provide hand held ultrasound without a requisition.
+If you do not have a requisition, screening ultrasound is an out of pocket expense in BC (around $250).

 WHAT IS 3D ULTRASOUND - AUTOMATED BREAST ULTRASOUND (ABUS)?